Missing Link (comics): Circus of Crime's Missing Link

-Missing Link is a member of Fritz Tibolt's incarnation of the Circus of Crime who had a primate-like face.
-During the group's fight with Captain America and Bucky, Missing Link was knocked out by Bucky.
+Missing Link is a member of Fritz Tiboldt's incarnation of the Circus of Crime who has a primate-like face.
+During the group's fight with Captain America and Bucky, Missing Link is knocked out by Bucky.

 Radioactive Missing Link

 The Missing Link is a super-humanly strong Neanderthal-like humanoid whose body absorbs and emits radiation.
 Eventually, the Missing Link builds up so much radiation that he explodes, but he can then reconstruct his body.
-The creature known as the "Missing Link" in modern times was born thousands of years ago and had become sealed up in an underground area as a volcanic eruption occurred, leaving him in suspended animation until modern times.
+He was born thousands of years ago and had become sealed up in an underground area as a volcanic eruption occurred, leaving him in suspended animation until modern times.

 A Chinese atomic test opens a rift in the ground, spewing magma to the surface, and a few days later the creature crawls out, mutating into a new radioactive form.
-The Chinese capture him with sleeping-gas, but once fully mutated the Missing Link becomes too powerful to control.
-To be rid of him, the Chinese place him in a lead-lined capsule aboard a freighter from a satellite nation, to be launched into New York harbor.
-During his ensuing rampage through New York, he repeatedly fights the Hulk, and it emerges that prolonged exposure to the radiation from the Missing Link triggers the Hulk's transformations to and from human form.
-During the last of their battles, both are captured by Russian Colonel Yuri Brevlov, who flies them behind the Iron Curtain.
-While aboard the Russian ship, the Missing Link explodes into thousands of pieces from radiation buildup.
+Chinese forces place him in a lead-lined capsule aboard a freighter from a satellite nation, to be launched into New York harbor.
+During his ensuing rampage through New York, the Missing Link fights the Hulk.